Tag Archives: health

 Having this conversation when death is staring you or a loved one in the face is not the most ideal situation.
 Do you have a living will?
 Do you know what advance directives are?
 Have you assigned a healthcare power of attorney?
 For the overwhelming majority of you who do not, I hope to turn those answers to “Yes.”

 I’m not talking about anyone’s fictitious “death panels.”
 What I’m describing are the legal tools at your disposal that enable you to control the circumstances surrounding your death.
 It needs to sink in: at any age your life could be at risk, and at any age you could die.
-When your life is threatened, if you have specific desires, someone will need comply with decisions you have made.
+When your life is threatened, if you have specific desires, you’ll need someone comply with decisions.
 It could happen today.
-You need protect yourself – now.
+You need to be protected now.
 You’re much more protected having declared your interests and desires than not.
 Read on.

 AdvanceDirective

 Simply put, advance directives should result after a thoughtful conversation between you and your loved one(s) and subsequently with your healthcare provider.
 Advance directives document your preferences on what specific decisions should and shouldn’t be made in an effort to save your life or allow your life to end.
-Here are some of the decisions covered by advanced directives.
+Here are some of the decisions that can be covered by advanced directives.
 They don’t all have to be addressed.
 You may just include the ones of interest to you, leaving discretion to your physicians and/or family just as may have occurred, say, when you weren’t in a coma.

 • Do you care to be intubated?
 The use of breathing tubes to either protect your airway or breathe for you when you’re unable to is a big deal.
 The decision to accept or forego this might be an immediately life-prolonging or life-ending decision.